BEACON VOICES

 Co-Founder and Executive Director of Casa Azul de Wilson

 Flor Herrera-Picasso is the Co-Founder and Executive Director of Casa Azul de Wilson, a community-focused organization that champions social justice and education equity.
-After years in the fashion industry, Flor became disillusioned with its superficiality and global inequalities.
-This shift inspired her to return to her hometown, where she now applies her industry-honed organizational and leadership skills to create an inclusive space for Latinx families.
 Alongside her sister Elizabeth, Flor has built Casa Azul into a beacon of empowerment, dedicated to the advancement and success of their community.

 Graig Meyer